spikehq/docs.spike.sh/status-pages/live-status-widget.md

 ### Security

 Select your domains and them to allowlist for the widgets to load.
-Use an asterik(\*) to allow all subdomains - \*.example.com.
-While debugging, we suggest using a provider like [ngrok](https://ngrok.com) and temporarily adding their domains to test.&#x20;
+Use an asterisk (\*) to allow all subdomains - \*.example.com.
+While debugging, we suggest using a provider like [ngrok](https://ngrok.com) and temporarily adding their domains to test.